tucsonmesh/trello-to-geojson/README.md

 - Python 3.8+.
 - Trello API key and token.
 See the [Authorization](https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/) page in the Trello REST API documentation for information about how to create an API key and token.
+- Slack App with the authorization token for that app with permissions to create send messages to a channel.
+This is only required if using the notification client.

 ## Installation